 Despite concerns that detectable warnings would negatively affect the travel of mobility impaired individuals, Bentzen et al. 1993; Bentzen et al. 1994, Hauger et al., 1994, and Hauger et al. 1996 found that truncated dome detectable warnings on slopes or curb ramps had little effect on safety and negotiability for persons having mobility impairments.
 In fact, Hauger et al. found that persons with mobility impairments generally considered curb ramps having detectable warnings to be safer, more slip resistant, more stable, and to require less effort to negotiate than concrete curb ramps.
 Both teams of investigators found, however, that a small minority of persons having mobility impairments experienced some difficulty as a result of detectable warnings.

 ADAAG originally required the detectable warning surface on the entire width and depth of curb ramps, excluding the flare.
 To minimize the possibility of problems for persons with mobility impairments and to provide consistent information about the location of the street to individuals who are blind, Bentzen and Barlow (1995) concluded by recommending that 24 in (610 mm) of truncated dome detectable warning be installed along the bottom of curb ramps.
 That amount had previously been demonstrated to be sufficient to enable detection and stopping on most approaches and was consistent with the depth of detectable warning used at the edges of transit platforms having a drop-off.

 There are now a number of truncated dome products available for installation on curb ramps in various climates and conditions.
-A report on detectable warnings has been developed by the Access Board and is available by calling 800-872-2253 and asking for Detectable Warnings: Synthesis of U.S. and International Practice.
 The publication is also available on-line at www.access-board.gov.